jhartzell42/trickle/SPEC.md

     * Returns item
 * `<-` and `->` to move one item of data between streams
 * `$` converts a value or pattern to sender or receiver of single item
-    * Value yields exactly itself
+    * Value yields exactly itself, re-evaluating expression each time
+        * Re-evaluating is only relevant for streams
+        * Capture by move for streams by default
     * Pattern can set exactly itself as well
 * `(<- stream)` evaluates to one item of data out of stream
     * Parentheses unnecessary where unambiguous
 * `<--` and `-->` to stream indefinitely as new task
 * Prefix '&' creates an aliased stream
-    * By default, streams move
+    * Consumers compete for values
-* Prefix `*` copies a stream, restarting it
+* Prefix `*` copies a stream
     * Identity on non streams
     * Can be dangerous!
     * Otherwise, assigning a stream aliases the stream